kennedy-whytech/ImageGallery-fastapi/README.md

 docker build --no-cache -t kennedydocker/gallery_fast_api:latest .
 ```

+To follow the same structure for your own apps, you can modify the gallery_fast_api service in the docker-compose.yml e.g replace the image repo with your own one.

 ## Setup local dyanmodb, s3 and fast-api app individually
 ### Setup local dyanmodb.
 Files will be written to memory only.
 Table content can be reviewed via a local dynamodb-admin gui